inspec/inspec-aws/docs/resources/aws_vpc.md

 ---
-title: About the `aws_vpc`
+title: About the aws_vpc Resource
-Resource platform: `aws`
+platform: aws
 ---

 # aws\_vpc

-Use the `aws_vpc` InSpec audit resource to test properties of a single AWS Virtual Private Cloud (VPC).
-It also tests the CIDR Block that is used within the VPC.
+Use the `aws_vpc` InSpec audit resource to test properties of a single AWS Virtual Private Cloud (VPC) and the CIDR Block that is used within the VPC.

-Each VPC is uniquely identified by its `VPC ID`.
-In addition, each VPC has a non-unique CIDR IP Address range (such as 10.0.0.0/16) which it manages.
+Each VPC is uniquely identified by its ID.
+In addition, each VPC has a non-unique CIDR IP address range (such as 10.0.0.0/16), which it manages.

 Every AWS account has at least one VPC, the "default" VPC, in every region.

 ## Syntax

-An `aws_vpc` resource block identifies a VPC by id.
+An `aws_vpc` resource block identifies a VPC by ID.
 If no VPC ID is provided, the default VPC is used.

     # Find the default VPC
     describe aws_vpc do